apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/Commands.md

 - ``StoreGmailLabels``
 - ``StoreModifier``

-### Listing
+### Listing Mailboxes

-Options and parameters for listing mailboxes.
+Options and parameters for discovering and filtering available mailboxes.

 - ``ListSelectBaseOption``
 - ``ListSelectOption``